 - You find yourself in a country where you don’t have the right tv package or where they don’t broadcast Formula 1 at all.

-- You don’t like the commentary provided by the broadcasters in your country and want to watch a Grand Prix race on a different channel.
+- You want to watch a free GP stream or you don’t like the commentary provided by the broadcasters in your country and want to watch a Grand Prix on a different channel.

 Can you use a free VPN to watch Formula 1?

 We don’t recommend using a free VPN to watch Formula 1 or stream any sport for that matter.
-The reason is simple: free VPNs (usually) either enforce strict speed limits or suffer from slow speeds because their limited number of servers are very crowded (because they are free).
+The reason is simple: free VPNs (usually) either enforce strict speed limits or suffer from slow speeds because their limited number of servers are very crowded.

 Moreover, many free VPNs even have a maximum amount of data or bandwidth you can use.
 This, of course, is anything but desirable as far as streaming is concerned.
 As such, we recommend checking out some good cheap VPNs instead.